 Many people execute the exercises wrong, which not only slows results, but you also stand a very good chance of injuring yourself in the process.

 10. You Exercise Indoors

-One of the reasons you feel good after a morning routine is the fact that your blood is better oxygenated afterward, which doesn’t happen so well if you work out in the same stale air you recirculate during your sleep.
+One of the reasons you feel good after a morning routine is a fact that your blood is better oxygenated afterward, which doesn’t happen so well if you work out in the same stale air you recirculate during your sleep.
 Open your windows wide and let the morning air fill the room.
 Or, even better, go outside!

-Hopefully, this will help fine tune your morning exercise routine and make the best of those crucial 10-minute workout sessions that jumpstart your day.
+Hopefully, this will help fine-tune your morning exercise routine and make the best of those crucial 10-minute workout sessions that jumpstart your day.

 Disclosure: In the spirit of full disclosure, DIYactive.com may be compensated in exchange for featured placement of certain reviews or your clicking on links posted on this website.